Criminal lawyer in Poland

 As part of our services:

-1. we provide defence in criminal proceedings, both in the preparatory stage (inquiries, investigation) and before the court, including drafting objections against summary judgements, appeals and petitions for pardon; we assist clients in obtaining a safe conduct;
+1. we offer defence in criminal proceedings, both in the preparatory stage (inquiries, investigation) and before the court, including drafting objections against summary judgements, appeals and petitions for pardon; we assist clients in obtaining a safe conduct;

-2. we represent Polish and foreign companies wronged by a crime (auxiliary prosecutors) in trial, drafting subsidiary and private indictments on their behalf.
+2. we may represent Polish and foreign companies wronged by a crime (auxiliary prosecutors) in trial, drafting subsidiary and private indictments on their behalf.

 • drawing up opinions on criminal law matters;